Battle of Quebec (1690): Battle

 The New Englanders saw that the only possible place to crack the defences was on the city's northeastern side, where the walls were weakest.
 Their plan was to land their main force on the Beauport shore east of the Saint Charles River, and have it cross the river in the fleet's boats, along with the field guns.
 When the landing force was on the heights west of Quebec City, the fleet would attack the city and land a second force there.
 Frontenac had expected the land attack to come from Beauport, and the banks of the river had already been built up with field fortifications on the southwestern side.
 He proposed to fight only a skirmishing action there, holding his regulars in reserve for a European-style battle on the open ground west of Quebec City.

+Map of skirmishing around Quebec City.

 However, the open battle never took place.
-The 1,200-strong English landing force under Major John Walley, Phips' second-in-command, never got across the Saint Charles.
-Frontenac had sent strong detachments of Colony of Canada militiamen under Jacques Le Moyne de Sainte-Hélène, along with some First Nation warriors, into the wooded areas east of the river.
-When the English landed on 18 October, they were immediately harassed by Colony of Canada militia, while the ships' boats mistakenly landed the field guns on the wrong side of the Saint Charles.
-Meanwhile, Phips's four large ships, quite contrary to the plan, anchored before Quebec City and began bombarding the city until 19 October, at which point the English had shot away most of their ammunition.
-The French shore batteries had also proved to be much more than a match, and the ships were pounded until the rigging and hulls were badly damaged; the ensign of Phips' flagship the Six Friends was cut down and fell into the river, and under a hail of musket shots, a daring group of members of the colony of Canada paddled a canoe up to the ships to capture it.
-Unscathed, they triumphantly brought the ensign back to the Governor.
+The 1,200-strong landing force under Major John Walley, Phips' second-in-command, never got across the Saint Charles.
+Frontenac had sent a large force of Canadian militiamen under Jacques Le Moyne de Sainte-Hélène, along with some First Nation warriors, into the wooded areas east of the river.
+When Walley's troops landed on 18 October, they were immediately harassed by the Canadian militia, while the ships' boats mistakenly landed the field guns on the wrong side of the Saint Charles.
+Meanwhile, Phips's four large ships, contrary to the attack plan, anchored before Quebec City and began bombarding the city until 19 October, when the attackers shot away most of their ammunition.
+The French shore batteries proved to be more than a match for the four ships, which were fired at until their rigging and hulls were badly damaged; the ensign of Phips' flagship Six Friends was shot down and fell into the river, and under musket fire a group of defenders paddled a canoe up to the ships to capture it.
+Unscathed, they triumphantly brought the ensign back to Frontenac.

-Map of skirmishing around Quebec City.

-During the bombardment, the land force under Walley remained inactive, suffering from cold and complaining of shortage of rum.
-After a couple of miserable days, they decided to carry the shore positions and try to overcome the French earthworks.
-They set out on 20 October "in the best European tradition, with drums beating and colors unfurled," but there was a skirmish at the edge of the woods.
-The New Englanders could not cope with the maintained heavy Colony of Canada fire, and the brass field guns fired into the woods had no effect.
-Although Sainte-Hélène was mortally wounded, 150 of the attackers had been killed in action, and were utterly discouraged.
+During the bombardment, the landing force under Walley remained inactive, suffering from cold and complaining of shortage of rum.
+On 20 October, they decided to carry the shore positions and overcome the French earthworks, setting out "in the best European tradition, with drums beating and colors unfurled".
+However, at the edge of the woods Walley's troops engaged in a skirmish with Sainte-Hélène's force.
+The landing force proved unable to cope with the heavy fire they came under, and the brass field guns fired into the woods had no effect.
+Although Sainte-Hélène was mortally wounded, 150 of the attackers were killed and the rest were utterly discouraged.
 They retreated in a state of near panic on 22 October, even abandoning five field guns on the shore.